Wabinab/Wabinab.github.io/_posts/2022-01-05-Diary Ruby On Rails Getting Started.md

     </header>
 ```

 This no longer works.
 First, `navbar-inverse` is not even a class anymore, it's replaced with `navbar-dark bg-dark`.
 Etc. When one complete the migration one will make changes here (which one haven't yet).
+One guesses its Bootstrap 4 above, and we require updating to Bootstrap 5, hence class changes.

 #TODO